Ground report: In Kashmir, an ominous silence broken by whispers about mass arrests

 On Eid eve

-When Prime Minister Modi made his public address on August 8, he also promised the government would ensure Eid went off peacefully in the Valley.
+When Prime Minister Modi made his television address on August 8, he also promised the government would ensure Eid went off peacefully in the Valley.
 Indeed, on the weekend preceding Eid, restrictions on movement had eased a little.

 For days, no one had been able to get from one town to another.
 Many returning to Kashmir found themselves marooned in Srinagar and unable to go back to homes in other parts of the Valley.
 There had been few restrictions on the national highway through the Valley, residents said, but entry points into towns were heavily secured.